userseSE/Snakes/Readme.md

 ## Usage
 All configuration information is in Json files, so to run the server we need to configure:
-- config_server.json: the ip and port of server which meet rules of ZMQ bind address
+- config_server.json: the ip and port of the server which meet rules of ZMQ bind address
-- key.json: the user database which stores the list of users' account and key
+- key.json: the user database which stores the list of users' accounts and keys

 and to run the client we need to configure:
-- config_client.json: the ip and port of server which meet rules of ZMQ bind address, so that the client can find the server.
+- config_client.json: the ip and port of the server which meet rules of ZMQ bind address, so that the client can find the server.
 - clientInfo.json: the account and key of a user

 Here is a use case of the project:
 - run the server first `Snakes\bin\test_server.exe`
 - run one client or multiple clients, like `Snakes\bin\test_client.exe` and `Snakes\test_client2\test_client2.exe`, and play with your friends.

+***If you want to play the game on diffrent computers with your friends (the server and clients on different devices), you need to ensure that the devices are in the same LAN and modify the ip value as the server's ip address in `config_server.json` and all `config_client.json` files.***

 Single-player game is also surported, and can be accessed by running `Snakes\bin\test_sp.exe`